Sanglorian/orcus/Orcus Classes and Powers - current.md

 **Key Ability:** Constitution
 **Secondary Ability:** Wisdom

-See the Rulebook for details on how the Form and Wild Shape tags work.
+See the Tags rules for details on how Form and Wild Shape tagged powers work.

 > #### Blood Lust
 >